Set Algorithms

 If we have a custom type where it makes sense for them to be sortable, we can implement support for that within the class itself.

 This makes our classes more versatile and removes the need for standalone comparison operators like this scattered through our code.
-We show how to do that later in the course.
+We will demonstrate how to do that later in the course.

 Projection